Images and extra information courtesy of Gerald Jay

 9th November 1944

 Aircraft: Lancaster; serial number: LM731; code: CF-A; based at R.A.F.
 Station Kelstern, Lincolnshire.
 On the 9th November 1944, LM731 was 1 of 256 Lancasters and 21 Oboe Mosquitoes to take off on a mission to bomb the Krupps synthetic oil refinery at Wanne-Eickel, a small city in the Ruhr, Germany.
 There was a lot of cloud and the sky-markers dropped from the Oboe Mosquitoes disappeared as soon as they were ignited.
-LM731 was last seen losing height through the cloud.
+LM731 was last seen leaving the formation without being hit, and losing height through the cloud never to be seen again.
+It is thought that the plane iced up and crashed.
 All seven crew members were killed.

 Graham Sydney Cozens-Hardy; Pilot Officer/Navigator; age 21; R.A.F.V.R.